Rosewood

-Rosewood refers to any of a number of richly hued timbers, often brownish with darker veining, but found in many different hues and colours.
+Rosewood is any of a number of richly hued hardwoods, often brownish with darker veining, but found in other colours.
+It is hard, tough, strong, and dense.
+True rosewoods come from trees of the genus Dalbergia, but other woods are often called rosewood.
+Rosewood takes a high polish and is used for luxury furniture-making, flooring, musical instruments, and turnery.

 True rosewoods

-All genuine rosewoods belong to the genus Dalbergia.
+Genuine rosewoods belong to the genus Dalbergia.
 The pre-eminent rosewood appreciated in the Western world is the wood of Dalbergia nigra.
 It is best known as "Brazilian rosewood", but also as "Bahia rosewood".
 This wood has a strong, sweet smell, which persists for many years, explaining the name rosewood.

 Another classic rosewood comes from Dalbergia latifolia, known as (East) Indian rosewood or sonokeling (Indonesia).
 It is native to India and is also grown in plantations elsewhere in Pakistan (Chiniot).

 Madagascar rosewood (Dalbergia maritima), known as bois de rose, is highly prized for its red color.
 It is overexploited in the wild, despite a 2010 moratorium on trade and illegal logging, which continues on a large scale.

 Throughout southeast Asia, Dalbergia oliveri is harvested for use in woodworking.
 It has a very fragrant and dense grain near the core, but the outer sapwood is soft and porous.
 Dalbergia cultrata, variegated burgundy to light brown in color, is a blackwood timber sold as Burmese rosewood.
 Products built with rosewood-based engineered woods are sold as 'Malaysian rosewood' or as D. oliveri.

 Some rosewood comes from Dalbergia retusa, also known as 'Nicaraguan rosewood' or as cocobolo.
 Several species are known as Guatemalan rosewood or Panama rosewood: D. tucerencis, D. tucarensis, and D. cubiquitzensis.
-Honduran rosewood:D. stevensonii is used for marimba keys, guitar parts, clarinets and other musical and ornamental applications.
+Honduran rosewood, D. stevensonii is used for marimba keys, guitar parts, clarinets and other musical and ornamental applications.

 Not all species in the large genus Dalbergia yield rosewoods; only about a dozen species do.
-The woods of some other species in the genus Dalbergia are notable—even famous—woods in their own right: African blackwood, cocobolo, kingwood, and Brazilian tulipwood.
+The woods of some other species in the genus Dalbergia are notable—even famous—woods in their own right: African blackwood, kingwood, and Brazilian tulipwood.

 Some species become canopy trees (up to 30 m high), and large pieces can occasionally be found in the trade.